Josh Dury: Why we must protect dark skies

 Astronomers seek solace in dark sky places or designated dark sky sites.
 These are protected areas where the levels of light pollution are at a bare minimum.
 From these places, it is not even possible to recognise some of the major constellations because there are so many stars.

 Light pollution is what prevents astronomers from observing the night sky.
 This is the result of artificial lights at night, shining upwards beyond the horizontal, producing what is known as ‘skyglow’ over our major towns and cities.
 Skyglow reduces the contrast of celestial objects and makes it more difficult to observe the heavens from light polluted areas.

 Artificial lights are impacting habitats for nocturnal wildlife, including protected species in Britain like barn owls, bats and hedgehogs.
 Light spill affects migratory corridors and protecting the night-sky will help these already endangered species by maintaining their natural environments.

 Insect populations have also been significantly affected by light pollution: a single street light has the potential to kill on average 150 insects per night.
 Imagine this on a nationwide scale!
 It’s clear that lighting is changing the way nocturnal wildlife behaves and this is why we need to make considerations as to how we use light at night.

 3. Human health

 There are new studies to suggest that direct exposure to light at night can have serious health implications.
 It can particularly affect our body’s hormones, including the production of melatonin – responsible for maintaining sleep patterns and nocturnal rhythms.
-There is also evidence which presents a direct link to the development of known cancers, including thyroid cancer.
+There is also evidence that presents a direct link to the development of known cancers, including thyroid cancer.

-Light entering private households can also be seen as public nuisance and lighting should be carefully considered for the privacy of your own neighbours and community.
+Light entering private households can also be seen as a public nuisance and lighting should be carefully considered for the privacy of your own neighbours and community.

 4. The climate emergency